Church employees often wear many hats and juggle countless responsibilities.

 Creating a church personnel job description should not be overly complicated but should clearly define what is expected of the employee and help the employee understand what the priorities are and how those responsibilities support the mission of the church.

 An important step in developing an employee job description is identifying which strategic goals or objectives need to be accomplished.
-For example, if there is an organizational goal to create a volunteer program to support approval and placing of volunteers, that can flush out specific responsibilities for a job description.
+Every job description should be written to support goals that help fulfill the church mission.

 Job descriptions should be updated on an annual basis and should be part of the performance appraisal process.
 It should also be tied to individual goals which should support departmental and ultimately global church strategic goals.

 - Supervisors not observing what employees do on a day-to-day basis as compared to what is written in the job description.

 - Leadership not tying the employee’s job description to departmental goals and ultimately church goals.

 - Leadership not holding employees accountable for completion of annual goals.